The1ntern/lazyScripts/README.md

 #### jadx_install.sh
 Install the jadx command and the jadx-gui tool for Ubuntu.
 Thanks to **Lindevs** the original article with these commands can be found [here](https://lindevs.com/install-jadx-on-ubuntu/).

+#### fix_corrupt_zsh.sh
+Fix a corrupt ZSH file.
+Original source of the commands is [here](https://shapeshed.com/zsh-corrupt-history-file/).

+#### kali_do.sh
+Configuration of a Kali Linux instance within Digital Ocean.
+Original documentation for the commands can be found [here](https://www.kali.org/docs/cloud/digitalocean/).

+#### ubnt_deskenv.sh
+Installation of a Ubuntu desktop environment along with TightVNC Server.

+#### vbox_clip.sh
+Attempt to restart VirtualBox Guest Additions clipboard service.